liknes/FacebookPanoPrepper/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/liknes/FacebookPanoPrepper/releases/latest) page
+1. Download the latest release from the [releases page](https://github.com/liknes/FacebookPanoPrepper/releases/latest)
 2. Extract the ZIP file to your preferred location
 3. Run `FacebookPanoPrepper.exe`